Houston I-9 Attorney Gasana – I-9 Compliance Assistance

-I-9 Compliance Assistance:
+I-9 Employment Eligibility Compliance and Assistance:

 - Purpose: employer must verify employee’s identity and work authorization per the Immigration Reform and Control Act of 1986